Hugging Face's logo

 Check dataset validity

-The API endpoints will return an error for datasets that cannot be loaded with the 🤗 Datasets library, for example, because the data hasn’t been uploaded or the format is not supported.
+The API endpoint will return an error for datasets that cannot be loaded with the 🤗 Datasets library, for example, because the data hasn’t been uploaded or the format is not supported.

-Currently, only streamable datasets are supported so Datasets Server can extract the 100 first rows without downloading the whole dataset.
+The largest datasets are partially supported by the dataset viewer.
+If they are streamable, Datasets Server can extract the first 100 rows without downloading the whole dataset.
 This is especially useful for previewing large datasets where downloading the whole dataset may take hours!
+See the preview field in the response of /is-valid to check if a dataset is partially supported.

 This guide shows you how to check dataset validity programmatically, but free to try it out with Postman, RapidAPI, or ReDoc.